DevOps-Cert/aws-certification/associate-developer/aws-services.md

 ### EFS - Elastic File Service

-File based storage and you can share it between multiple virtual servers
+Amazon Elastic File System (Amazon EFS) is a file storage service for Amazon Elastic Compute Cloud (Amazon EC2) instances.
+Amazon EFS is easy to use and provides a simple interface that allows you to create and configure file systems quickly and easily.
+With Amazon EFS, storage capacity is elastic, growing and shrinking automatically as you add and remove files, so your applications have the storage they need, when they need it.

 - Can install database/applications here
 - Storage Gateway - Virtual machine install on premise
+- File based storage and you can share it between multiple virtual servers

 ### EBS - Block Storage